Godert van der Capellen

 Godert Alexander Gerard Philip, Baron van der Capellen (Utrecht, 15 December 1778 – De Bilt, 10 April 1848) was a Dutch statesman.
 He held several important posts under the Kingdom of Holland and the Sovereign Principality of the United Netherlands, before he was appointed as one of the Commissioners-General of the Dutch East Indies.
 Later he was appointed Governor-General of that colony.

 Life

 Personal life

 Born in Utrecht, Van der Capellen was the son of Maria Taets van Amerongen, and the cavalry colonel Alexander Philip van der Capellen.

-His father died when he was eight, and his education was entrusted to the Walloon minister Pierre Chevalier.
+His father died when he was eight, and his education was entrusted to the Walloonminister Pierre Chevalier.
 He studied law at Utrecht university, and also spent time studying in under Georg Friedrich von Martens and Johann Friedrich Blumenbach at the University of Göttingen.
 In 1803, he married Jacoba Elisabeth van Tuyll van Serooskerken.
 They had no children.